Scalable Event Cloud Network for Event-based Classification: Method

 \textbf{Temporal-FA Module}.
-FECNet adopts a much larger number of input events $(T)$ that is several times as many as in previous Point Cloud-based works.
+SECNet adopts a much larger number of input events $T_0$, which is several times as many as in previous Point Cloud-based works.
 Long-term events have important global and local contextual relationships.
-Commonly used models like LSTM and attention are not adept at capturing these relationships and would introduce excessive computational complexity as demonstrated in \cref{table: experiment number}.
+Commonly used models like LSTM and attention are not adept at capturing these relationships and would introduce excessive computational complexity, as demonstrated in \cref{table: experiment number}.
 The input of the Temporal-FA Module is the output of the aggregation module.
 The aggregation (AGG) module employs a soft attention mechanism on the neighbor dimension to aggregate the feature within a group on the $t$ dimension.

-where $A$ is the attention value of group members, and $\mathcal{F}_{S}$ is the output of Spatial-FA module.
-Then, FECNet performs a Fourier transform in the time dimension ($\frac{T}{2}$) of the event features $\mathcal{F}_{A}$.
+where $A_i$ is the attention value of group members, and $\mathcal{F}_{S_i}$ is the output of Spatial-FA module.
+Then, SECNet performs a Fourier transform in the time dimension $T_i$ of the event features $\mathcal{F}_{A_i}$.
 And the temporal features of different frequencies are captured through \cref{eq: fft_process}.
 The filters $V$ are global since they can cover all the frequencies and capture both long-term and short-term interactions.

+In summary, SFA is applied to the grouped feature after the Event-based G \& S, where each group represents a local neighborhood formed by spatial proximity, temporal continuity, and polarity relevance.
+It can efficiently model intra-group local structure, serving as a lightweight replacement for repeated MLP-based local feature abstraction.
+In contrast, TFA is introduced after the aggregation stage, when the neighborhood dimension has already been collapsed, and the events remain chronologically ordered.
+Its role is to model inter-event temporal dependencies over long event streams, rather than local neighborhood interactions.

-\subsection{Residual Module}
+\subsubsection{Residual Module}

-To abstract the higher-level features within the network from Event Cloud, we employ a basic residual module at the end to further enhance the complexity and hierarchy of features.
-The input and output dimensions of the block are consistent, as shown in \cref{fig: FECNet}.
+To abstract the higher-level features within the network from Event Cloud, we employ a basic residual module at the end to further enhance the complexity and hierarchy of features, as shown in \cref{fig: SECNet}.
+The pseudo code can be found in \cref{section: hardware performance} and specific dimension variance shown in \cref{section: specific dimension}.